fygar256/bi/README.md

       The values enclosed with `[]` can be left out, when these commands above take the current position as the value omitted.

-      On command line, you've got to give values in hexadecimal or decimal with prefix '#'.
+      On command line, you've got to give values by simple expression as followings.

+      <expression> := <factor> [+|-] <factor>

+      factor is number in hexadecimal or decimal with prefix '#'.
       And you can also give values with '[a-z] as marked position, 0 as the top of file, . as the current position, and $ as the bottom of file.